Current Lab Members

 Coley Tosto

-Coley Tosto is currently working towards a Ph.D. in Biological Sciences investigating the role sexual selection pressures have in sex-biased gene expression using pipefish as a model system.
+Coley Tosto has completed a Ph.D. in Biological Sciences investigating the role sexual selection pressures have in sex-biased gene expression using pipefish as a model system.
 Her overall research interests surround the evolution of different mating systems and all the factors that are involved in shaping them.
 She is working in collaboration with Heather Masonjones and Emily Rose.
+Coley has stayed on at UC while awaiting graduation in a short-term research associate role and gaining experience teaching.

 Emily Beasley